 Acknowledging the existence of risk and taking into account the human bias that causes certain probabilities to be over- or under-estimated based on the prospects they offer are the factors that investors must keep in mind.
 However, they are not the only ingredients for success, as the example of Warren Buffett demonstrates.

 Born in 1930, Warren Buffet showed a prodigious ability, from a very early age, for investing in the right place at the right time.
-A millionaire at 30, he based his colossal fortune – $81.7 million in 2018 – on an acute awareness of risk and the need to make investments that will pay off over the long term.
+A millionaire at 30, he based his colossal fortune – $81.7 billion in 2018 – on an acute awareness of risk and the need to make investments that will pay off over the long term.
 For instance, the ‘Sage of Omaha’ has only ever invested in companies that have dominant positions and are active in stable sectors (Coca-Cola, Walmart, Kraft Foods, Wells Fargo, and so on).
 He believes that ‘the key to investing is determining the competitive advantage of any given company and, above all, the durability of that advantage’.

 Two other principles are particularly important to Warren Buffett.
 Firstly, the need to buy shares in companies with high growth potential while they are still undervalued.
 And secondly, and this is his last guiding principle, you should only invest in businesses that you understand.